Choosing Takes Time:

 From a conversion perspective this means less is more and give more prominence to the option that is most likely to meet customer goals.
 But what else does Hick’s Law tell us about digital marketing?

 Hick’s Law can be applied across many aspects of life and business, not just design and conversion rate optimisation.
-Here are 9 implications from Hick’s Law:
+Here are 9 implications from Hick’s Law for UX:

 - The design principle known as K.I.S.S (Keep it Short and Simple) originated from the application of Hick’s Law and this has been applied across many fields.